suguk1052/stargan-v2/README.md

                --expr_dir expr/afhq_experiment --resume_iter 100000
 ```

+LPIPS requires at least two outputs per source image.
+If `--num_outs_per_domain < 2`,
+LPIPS is skipped and only FID is reported.

 Note that the evaluation metrics are calculated using random latent vectors or reference images, both of which are selected by the [seed number](https://github.com/clovaai/stargan-v2/blob/master/main.py#L35).
 In the paper, we reported the average of values from 10 measurements using different seed numbers.
 The following table shows the calculated values for both latent-guided and reference-guided synthesis.

 | Dataset <img width=50/> | <img width=15/> FID (latent) <img width=15/>  | <img width=10/> LPIPS (latent) <img width=10/> | <img width=5/> FID (reference) <img width=5/> | LPIPS (reference) | <img width=10/> Elapsed time <img width=10/>  |